AdobeDocs/commerce-channels.en/help/channel-manager/process-orders.md

 1. To view [!DNL Walmart Marketplace] orders, select **[!UICONTROL Orders]**.

-1. In the Orders table, open the order to ship by selecting the **Commerce Order Number**.
+1. In the Orders table, open the order to ship by selecting the **[!UICONTROL Commerce Order Number]**.

 1. Create and submit a shipment for all or part of an order by selecting **[!UICONTROL Ship]**.

-   ![Commerce Order detail view for a [!DNL Walmart Marketplace] order](assets/order-detail-with-external-order-id.png)
+   ![Commerce Order detail view for a [!DNL Walmart Marketplace] order](assets/order-detail-with-external-order-id.png){width="600" zoomable="yes"}

    * Choose a shipping carrier and add a tracking number by selecting **[!UICONTROL Add tracking number]**.

-     ![Commerce Order detail view for a [!DNL Walmart Marketplace] order](assets/order-shipment-add-tracking-number.png)
+     ![Commerce Order detail view for a [!DNL Walmart Marketplace] order](assets/order-shipment-add-tracking-number.png){width="600" zoomable="yes"}

    * Complete the rest of shipping form as needed.
-See [[!DNL Shipping an Order]](https://docs.magento.com/user-guide/sales/order-ship.html) for detailed instructions.
+See [[!DNL Shipping an Order]](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/order-management/orders/order-ship.html) for detailed instructions.

 1. After submitting the shipment, track the [order status](manage-orders.md#about-order-status) in [!DNL Channel Manager] to verify that updates were sent to [!DNL Walmart Marketplace].

 After an order is shipped, you can process full or partial refunds from [!DNL Channel Manager] for items included in the order based on return requests received from [!DNL Walmart Marketplace].
-See [return and refund orders](return-refund-orders.md).
+See [Return and refund orders](return-refund-orders.md).

 ## Cancel an order